fahad101/trivium-lyrics-analysis/README.md

 	print(' ')
 ```

-The final function `lexical_diversity()` prints out the lexical diversity of each album. lexical diversity is a ratio of the unique words to the total number of words in a text.
+The final function `lexical_diversity()` prints out the lexical diversity of each album.
+Lexical diversity is a ratio of the unique words to the total number of words in a text.
 Using the built-in functions `set()`, and `len()`, the function counts the unique instances of any words in the album's lyrics.
 As stated earlier, this is then divided by the total words in the album.
 The function then multiplies the result by 100 to get a clean percentage.

 ```python
 def lexical_diversity(album_folder):